CodeConstruct/mctp/docs/mctpd.md

 configure MCTP endpoints.
 These are provided by the `au.com.codeconstruct.MCTP1` D-Bus interface.

-## Bus-owner methods: `au.com.codeconstruct.MCTP.BusOwner1.DRAFT` interface
+## Bus-owner methods: `au.com.codeconstruct.MCTP.BusOwner1` interface

-This interface exposes bus-owner level functions.
+This interface exposes bus-owner level functions, on each interface object that represents the bus-owner side of a transport.

-### `.SetupEndpoint`: `say` → `yisb`
+### `.SetupEndpoint`: `ay` → `yisb`

-This method is the normal method used to add a MCTP endpoint.
-The endpoint is identified by MCTP network interface, and physical address. `mctpd` will query for the endpoint's current EID, and assign an EID to the endpoint if needed.
+This method is the normal method used to add a MCTP endpoint on this interface.
-`mctpd` will add local MCTP routes and neighbour table entries for endpoints as they are added.
+The endpoint is identified by physical address. `mctpd` will query for the endpoint's current EID, and assign an EID to the endpoint if needed. `mctpd` will add local MCTP routes and neighbour table entries for endpoints as they are added.

-`SetupEndpoint <interface name> <hwaddr>`
+`SetupEndpoint <hwaddr>`

 Returns
 ```